|Notes:||A prominent mound in the south-eastern corner of Shapinsay. |

-Early accounts describe a small chamber with a roof of large flat slabs.
-Orientated north-south this chamber had a lintelled passage to the south-east and a second, much lower passage, leading from the north end.
+Early accounts describe a small rectangular chamber with a roof of large flat slabs.
+Orientated north-south, this chamber had a lintelled passage to the south-east and a second, much lower passage, leading from the north end.

 In 1984, county archaeology Raymond Lamb described it as “a puzzling site”.